A9u3ybaCyb3r/Ethical-Hacking-Lab/Building The Lab/Steps To Build The Lab.md

 # Steps to Build The Lab

 ### Planning Phase

- First, we will build a network diagram to represent our lab visually.
+ We will build a network diagram to represent our lab visually.

 [Network Diagram](https://github.com/A9u3ybaCyb3r/Virtual-Network-Penetration-Testing-Lab/blob/main/Building%20The%20Lab/Empire%20Net%20Diagram.drawio.pdf)